 A few research studies suggest that PRP injections may help some persons with ankle arthritis.
 PRP, on the other hand, is still regarded as a new treatment.
 PRP injections are not a common practice.

-Why is an Ankle Injection Performed?
+Why Is An Ankle Injection Performed?

 Conditions Treated With Ankle Injections: